HTV04/GRRLIB/README.md

 libpngu-mod is available [here](https://github.com/HTV04/libpngu-mod), and should be installed.

 libogc-mod is available [here](https://github.com/HTV04/libogc-mod).
 It is based off of libogc and contains various fixes.
-However, if you wish to compile GRRLIB-mod against the original libogc, append `LIBOGC=libogc` to the arguments of `make`.
+However, if you wish to compile GRRLIB-mod against the original libogc, append `GRRLIB_LIBOGC=libogc` to the arguments of `make`.

 libfat-mod is available [here](https://github.com/HTV04/libfat-mod), and is required if compiling with libogc-mod.
 Otherwise, install `libfat-ogc` via devkitPro pacman.